foldright/cffu/README.md

 # 👥 User Guide

-## 1. `cffu` Usage Modes
+## 1. `cffu` usage modes

 - 🦝 **Using the `Cffu` class**
 - 🔧 **Using the `CompletableFutureUtils` utility class**

-### 1.1 Recommended `Cffu` Class Usage 🌟
+### 1.1 recommended `Cffu` class usage 🌟

 Compared to calling static methods of the `CompletableFutureUtils` utility class:

 - Using the `Cffu` class is like using `CompletableFuture`, with new features as instance methods of the `Cffu` class, which can be called naturally and conveniently
   - The `Cffu` class to the `CompletableFuture` utility class `CompletableFutureUtils` is like Guava's `FluentFuture` to the `ListenableFuture` utility class `Futures`
 - The `Java` language doesn't support extending methods on existing classes (`CompletableFuture`), so a new wrapper class (`Cffu`) is needed

 If you don't want to introduce a new class (`Cffu` class) to your project and feel that this adds complexity, you can completely use the `cffu` library as a utility class:

 - Utility methods for optimizing `CompletableFuture` usage are very common in business projects
 - `CompletableFutureUtils` provides a series of practical, efficient, safe, and reliable utility methods
-- Some `cffu` features are not provided in this usage mode (and no suitable implementation approach has been thought of)
+- Some `cffu` features are not provided in this usage mode (and no suitable implementation approach has been found)
-  Such as support for setting default business thread pools and prohibiting forced tampering
+  Such as support for setting default business thread pools and forbidding `obtrude` methods

-### 1.2 Migrating Code from Using `CompletableFuture` Class to Using `Cffu` Class
+### 1.2 migrating code from using `CompletableFuture` class to using `Cffu` class

 To conveniently and naturally use the enhanced features and methods of the `cffu` library, you can migrate existing code that uses the `CompletableFuture` class to the `Cffu` class.

 1\) If you can modify code that uses `CompletableFuture`